Maliha2030/Project1_The_A_Team_Uber/README.md

 Create a scater plot Distance vs Fare Amount.
 Calculate total amount of trips per year, month, day and hour so we can creat bar and pie chart for our data visualization .
 Define a function to create Linear Regression plots.
-Creating chart for Avg_distance vs. Average_fair Linear Regression Plot.
+Creating chart for Avg_distance vs. Average_fare Linear Regression Plot.

 Conclusions and Implications :
 Relationships we looked at